 - Be formatted in APA format - List the sources alphabetically.
-See this link for any questions you have about APA alphabetizing. - Include an annotation with each citation that includes - 1.
-Citation: Cite the source for Reference page - 2.
-Credibility: Provide a sentence or two explaining the author(s) credibility-or the sources.
-Go with the author first. - 3.
-Usable Information: Bulleted list of quotes, stats, facts, etc. with in-text citation. - 4.
-Where it fits: Where it fits in your paper as you see it right now. - Use spell and grammar check in your word processor as well as Grammarly. - Optional: Writing Center.
+See this link for any questions you have about APA alphabetizing. - Include an annotation of at least 300 words following each citation with - The author's credibility, - a discussion of the content of the source including the main points and information in it, and - a short sentence about how you see this fitting into your final essay.
+(This is just a guess-what you think as you're writing the annotation.) - Use spell and grammar check in your word processor as well as Grammarly. - Optional: Writing Center.
 Don't forget that with this assignment, I will give you up to 10 points for visiting the writing center instead of the usual 5.)
 If you go to the writing center, include a picture of the draft with the verification (stamp or form), or if you go to the online writing center, include the response from them, a screenshot of the confirmation email you received, or other screenshot showing you working with them when you upload your work.
 (Online Writing Center information)